Ahtisa Manalo: Between pageants (2019–2024)

-At the end of her reign as Binibining Pilipinas International, she crowned Bea Magtanong as her successor during the 2019 pageant.
+At the end of her reign as Binibining Pilipinas International, she crowned Patch Magtanong as her successor during the 2019 pageant.
 Later on, local publications including The Philippine Star considered Manalo a potential candidate for future national pageants.
 She filed her application for Miss Universe Philippines 2020, but later withdrew due to medical issues.
 Her withdrawal led to accusations that her application was a publicity stunt, though she clarified that she had submitted her application late, as she was uncertain about her decision to compete.

-She served as a judge on Binibining Pilipinas 2022.
+She served as a judge at Binibining Pilipinas 2022.

 Miss Universe Philippines 2024

 Manalo as the local titleholder for Quezon in 2024.

-On January 27, 2024, the Miss Universe Philippines Quezon Province pageant announced that Manalo would represent the province at Miss Universe Philippines 2024.
-Leading up to the competition, she was considered a "heavy favorite" to win.
+On January 27, 2024, the accredited partner of Quezon for Miss Universe Philippines appointed Manalo as their delegate at the contest's 2024 edition.
+Leading up to the competition, media publications regarded her as a "heavy favorite" to win the title.

 During the preliminary competition, she earned eight special awards from the pageant's sponsors, the most of any contestant that year.
 Manalo worked with Cinco again for her gown for the coronation night.
 She advanced to the Top 5 and, when asked about the most important lesson she had learned from another woman, highlighted the value of kindness.
 She cited her grandmother as the embodiment of an ideal woman.

 Manalo was announced as the second runner-up to Chelsea Manalo of Bulacan.
 Following the coronation, Manalo was appointed Miss Cosmo Philippines 2024.
 Manalo's finish was criticized online as a "downgrade" from her first runner-up position at Miss International 2018.
 In response, she explained that she chose the title, drawing from her experiences in the startup industry and her passion for "being part of making something out of nothing".

 Miss Cosmo 2024

-Manalo was among those injured when the stage for the Miss Cosmo finals collapsed during rehearsals, sustaining a sprained ankle.
+Manalo sustained a sprained ankle when the stage for the Miss Cosmo finals collapsed during rehearsals.
 For the national costume presentation on September 19, she wore an orange ensemble designed by Ehran Montoya, inspired by Dyesebel, a popular fictional mermaid.
 She placed third in the Cosmo People's Choice national costume poll.

-Manalo finished in the Top 10 after advancing through the first round of the People's Choice Award.
+Manalo finished in the top 10 after advancing through the first round of the People's Choice Award.
 She also received the overall People's Choice Award and the title of Miss Cosmo Tourism Ambassador.
 Following her finish in the pageant, Manalo encouraged her supporters to refrain from bullying the Miss Cosmo organization or its winner.